deevroman/get_osm_token/README.md

 ## Description
-Extension to get OpenStreetMap's OAuth token in a couple of clicks
+[Firefox-extension](https://addons.mozilla.org/en/firefox/addon/get-osm-oauth-token/) to get OpenStreetMap's OAuth token in a couple of clicks

 The expansion has two goals: